iamutkarsh24/Amazon-Sales-Data-Analysis/README.md

 - **Data-Driven Decision Making**: Provide actionable insights to inform strategic business decisions and improve sales outcomes.

 ## Dataset Source 💿
-- The dataset used in this project is sourced by Physics Wallah
+- The dataset used in this project is sourced by Physics Wallah.

+## Domain 📺
+- The domain of this project is E-Commerce platform (Amazon)

 ## Tools ⚒️
 - PowerBI for the cleaning and the visualization of the insights.